 - Any market adjustment required to ensure median will have a cap, not to exceed three percent (3%) of total exempt staff compensation, in its implementation.

-During the three to five year window, to keep salaries competitive and consistent with the market, exempt staff may receive a cost of living adjustment based on the average provided to exempt staff at the City of Victoria and District of Saanich.
+During the three to five year window, to keep salaries competitive and consistent with the market, exempt staff receive a cost of living adjustment based on the amount provided to CRD unionized staff.

 CRD unionized employee compensation is established by the terms of the relevant collective agreement, as negotiated through the Greater Victoria Labour Relations Association (GVLRA).
 Unionized staff may receive a cost of living adjustment based on that which is negotiated in the collective agreement.
 By negotiating through the GVLRA, wage adjustments for CRD unionized staff are generally consistent with those received with other unionized staff in the GVLRA region.